PrositKD/PrositKD/README.md

 ### Hi there 👋

-👋 Hi, I am Prosit Kumar Das from Bangladesh.
+I am Prosit Kumar Das from Bangladesh.

-I enjoy doing both design and development.
-Love learning new languages and frameworks.
-Love working with android studio and ofcourse, who hasn't heard about unity?
-In addition, I've gained a lot of knowledge about contemporary web development tools and software development architectures like MVC, etc. To expand my knowledge, I am currently concentrating on machine learning and deep learning.
+I enjoy both design and development, and I love learning new languages and frameworks.
+In addition, I've gained a lot of knowledge about contemporary web development tools and software development architectures like MVC, etc. Recently, I have delved into web development using the 3NP stack.

 📫 How to reach me: prosit.kd@gmail.com